tsouche/learn-docker/tutorial.md

 # Run this command to configure your shell:
 # eval $(docker-machine env myvm1)
 ```

-We just have to follow the instructions:
+So, we just have to follow the instructions above:
 ```
-$ eval $(docker-machine env myvm1)
+tuto@laptop:~$ eval $(docker-machine env myvm1)
 ```
-Run docker-machine ls to verify that myvm1 is now the active machine, as indicated by the asterisk next to it.
+Run `docker-machine ls` to verify that `myvm1` is now the active machine, as indicated by the asterisk next to it:
 ```
 $ docker-machine ls
 NAME    ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER        ERRORS